dkucz/dkucz.github.io/README.md

   - **Innovative Puzzle Design:** Designed a series of puzzles involving pressure plates, requiring players to use strategy to progress through the crypt.
 - **Current Status and Future Plans:** The project features a complete crypt level with multiple puzzles.
 Plans for expansion include additional levels and enhanced puzzle complexity.
 - **Project Showcase:** Delve into the crypt's mysteries and explore the game's features here: YouTube Link
-- **Source Code and Development Insights:** Access the game's source code and my development journey here: GitHub Link
+- **Source Code and Development Insights:** Access the game's source code and my development journey here: [Source Code](https://github.com/dkucz/CryptRaiderGame)

 #### **Tank Battle Game:**